patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - **Develop machine learning models** to predict the future sales, customer segments, and inferencing customer buying behavior.
 - **Deploy the model to production** to leverage the business using API web service, and cloud services.

 This is the biggest personal project I've ever done so far, and I learned a lot from it.
-I hope it can be useful for anyone reading this as well.
+I hope it can be useful for anyone who shares the same learning path.
 Although this project is not fully finished yet, but I will keep working on it and update it continuously as my knowledge and experience grow.

 ***Thank you for your reading, happy learning.***

 ---
 *What's coming next?*

-- Productionalization of FastAPI together with ML solution as ML System enabling MLOps.
-- Extending to Redshift cluster is not fully finished, so I will continue to work on it and then extend to Microsoft Azure.
-- The ETL pipeline in the part of loading data to the local target Postgres database is not fully finished.
 - Recommendation System, Churn prediction Model, and Price Analysis.

 ---